AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 ??? info "Why this is a full-tunnel VPN"
     The 44Net Connect configuration normally includes `AllowedIPs = 0.0.0.0/0`.
 That setting sends all IPv4 traffic through the VPN tunnel and is why the firewall must be configured before the tunnel is started.

+??? info "Optional: route only AllStarLink server traffic through the VPN"
+    Most users should keep the default full-tunnel configuration.
+It is simpler, and it avoids return-routing problems for inbound connections to the node's public 44Net address.

+    Advanced users may prefer a split-route setup where normal Internet traffic continues to use the local network and only selected outbound AllStarLink server traffic uses the VPN tunnel.
+This is an advanced routing design, not just a simple `AllowedIPs` change.
+Do not put hostnames in `AllowedIPs`; WireGuard only accepts IP addresses and networks.

+    The general pattern is:

+    1. Keep `AllowedIPs = 0.0.0.0/0` so WireGuard will still accept traffic from the public Internet through the tunnel.
+    2. Add `Table = off` in the `[Interface]` section so WireGuard does not automatically install a default route through the VPN.
+    3. Add your own routes for the AllStarLink server IP addresses through the VPN interface.
+    4. If you still need inbound node-to-node connections through the 44Net address, also configure return routing so traffic sourced from the assigned `44.x.x.x` address goes back out through the VPN tunnel.

+    The current AllStarLink server hostnames are:

+    - `aws-east1a-portal0.allstarlink.org`
+    - `aws-east1a-register0.allstarlink.org`
+    - `aws-east1a-register1.allstarlink.org`
+    - `aws-east1a-register2.allstarlink.org`
+    - `aws-east1a-stats0.allstarlink.org`

+    These names must be resolved to IPv4 addresses before routes can be added.
+Because DNS records can change, avoid hard-coding old IP addresses permanently unless you are prepared to update them.
+If this routing model is not familiar, use the default full-tunnel configuration.

 ### Enable the VPN Tunnel
 The following commands must be run as root or with `sudo`.